mohamedelshamy6/mohamedelshamy6/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-👨‍💻 &nbsp;I am currently looking for a job as a Flutter Developer.\
+👨‍💻 &nbsp; I am currently looking for a job as a Flutter Developer.\
-🎓 &nbsp;I graduated from the Faculty of Computer & Information Science - Computer Science department - Mansoura University.\
+🎓 &nbsp; I graduated from the Faculty of Computer & Information Science - Computer Science department - Mansoura University.\
-🌱 &nbsp;I'm on track for learning more about Advanced Flutter, Clean Architecture, Flavours, Testing.\
+🌱 &nbsp; I'm on track to learn more about Advanced Flutter, Clean Architecture, Flavours, and Testing.\
-💬 &nbsp;Feel free to reach out to me for some interesting discussion.\
+💬 &nbsp; Feel free to contact me for some interesting discussion.\
-✉️ &nbsp;You can shoot me an email at elshamy15.mohamed@gmail.com!
+✉️ &nbsp; You can shoot me an email at elshamy15.mohamed@gmail.com!
 I'll try to respond as soon as I can.\
-📄 &nbsp; Please have a look at my [Résumé](https://drive.google.com/file/d/1wc-Gv-y3MtjzGwTrY1w2kVcbeNcZe3yc/view?usp=drive_link) for more details about me.
+📄 &nbsp; Please have a look at my [Résumé](https://drive.google.com/file/d/1Mdr8GWEWiciLfvb4d8NQ9h6g2prObLnx/view?usp=drive_link) for more details about me.
 I'm open to feedback and suggestions.

 <img alt="Night Coding" src="https://raw.githubusercontent.com/AVS1508/AVS1508/master/assets/Night-Coding.gif" align="right"/>